KASPACOM/kaspacom-web-wallet/kaspacom-ui-components-guide.md

 ---

-This guide covers all the main components in the kaspacom-ui library.
+This guide covers all the main components in the @kaspacom/ui library.
 Refer to the individual component definitions for the most up-to-date properties and methods.